mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-cluster/private-cloud-storage-plans.md

 <text class="badge badge-pill badge-primary">On-Demand</text> <text class="badge badge-pill badge-primary">Dedicated</text>

-**On-Demand** storage plans can be used by any number of environment.
+**On-Demand** storage plans can be used by any number of environments.
 These provisioners can provide a database/bucket on-demand to any new environment.

 **Dedicated** storage plans can only be used by one environment at a time.
 If a storage plan is marked as dedicated and is already in use by an environment, new environments cannot use it.